paylogic/developer.paylogic.com/content/articles/settei.rst

 Introduction
 ############

-:code:`settei` package is a generic purpose python settings library which uses entry points as a registry.
-It is a library which provides the possibility to define and use config settings from entry points for specific application and environment. :code:`settei` introduces two terms, **environment** and **application**.
+:code:`settei` is a generic purpose python settings library which uses entry points as a registry.
+It is a library which provides the possibility to define and use configuration settings from entry points for specific application and environment. :code:`settei` introduces two terms, **environment** and **application**.

 * **environment** is the name of an entry point
-* **application** is part of group's name in which environments are defined
+* **application** is part of a group's name in which environments are defined

 Motivation
 ##########